 NEW YORK, NY – BRC–a leading nonprofit organization providing caring and effective services and housing to vulnerable New Yorkers—held its annual gala, The Way Home, at the historic Ziegfeld Ballroom in New York City on Monday, June 11.
 The “HOPE / HOME” themed gala raised $950,000 in support of BRC’s 30 programs and services, and the nearly 10,000 New Yorkers it serves each year.

 During the gala’s text-to-pledge portion of the evening, guests helped to raise a record $225,000 for its philanthropically-funded Horizons Workforce Development program.
 These critical funds will help BRC continue to provide essential employment services like job readiness training, job search assistance, referrals to education and training, and on-the-job training through BRC’s agency-wide internship program—helping hundreds of men and women move from unemployment and homelessness to independence and self-sufficiency each year.

-“With the unique challenges our clients face in mind, we focus on their direct needs to help them on their path from homelessness to home,” said Muzzy Rosenblatt, President and CEO of BRC.
+“With the unique challenges our clients face in mind, we focus on their direct needs to help them on their path from homelessness to home,” said Muzzy Rosenblatt, CEO and President of BRC.
 “Events like this evening’s gala become even more critical to address the needs of the men and women we serve, by raising the funds necessary to support innovative BRC programs and services like Horizons Workforce Development.”

 The evening’s honoree, JPMorgan Chase & Co.
 (JPMC) was recognized for its generous $2 million contribution to BRC’s The Way Home Fund—the Organization’s capital campaign to kick start the development of additional HomeStretch Housing projects like its recently-opened Landing Road—and JPMC’s commitment to building equitable cities.